cartesi/creepts-game/README.md

 - `npm run build:cmdline`: build only the command line tools at `dist/`
 - `npm run verifier -- <log.json> <level.json> --debug`: run the verifier against a log and level files using `node`
 - `npm run levels -- [--numbered] [--map <index>] [--directory <path>]`: generate level files

+## Contributing

+Thank you for your interest in Cartesi!
+Head over to our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with Cartesi!

+Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## License

+This repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Please review our [LICENSE](LICENSE) file.

+## Acknowledgments

+- Original work